Skip to content

 Create a Standard Instance via the CLI

-Prerequisite: A ssh key so you can log onto into your VM, you can create one using the ssh-keygen command.
+Prerequisite: A ssh key so you can log onto your VM, you can create one using the ssh-keygen command.
 To create a standard instance, use:

 shell